 Global Content Restriction Add-on is the tool that you need for managing what type of content is available for each Subscription Plan.
 After setting it up you don’t have to worry about adding restrictions individually for each Page, Post, or Custom Post Type.

-Global Content Restriction is a Basic add-on, available with a Paid Member Subscriptions Basic or Pro license only.
+Global Content Restriction is a Basic add-on, available with a Paid Member Subscriptions Basic, Pro, or Agency license only.